yanni-yanni/beatbop-hunter/README.md

 So you're watching it figure out the beat the same way you would in real time, with no idea what's coming next! :)

+Note: It's an active hobby project undergoing development, so contents are subject to change.

 ## What it can do

 - **Find beats as the music plays.** Every time Beatbop hears a beat, a dot appears